Factory Green

 Factory Green, Inc., was an American, eco-friendly clothing and accessories online retail store and was based in Columbia, Missouri.
 Factory Green was co-founded in 2007 by Daniel Lyons, CEO, and Jack Short, President and Chairman.
 The company focused on offering "urban and trendy" environmentally friendly apparel, accessories, and apartment wares, marketing specifically to the college-aged demographic.
 The company offered both organic cotton and bamboo apparel manufactured in facilities running solely on wind and solar power.
 Factory Green donated a portion of its revenue to the United Nations Water For Life organization which provides clean water to under-served populations around the globe.

 Factory Green shipped to the United States, Canada, Australia, the United Kingdom, and Europe.

 History

 Factory Green was founded by University of Missouri undergraduates, who got the idea for the company from their study abroad experiences in Europe.

+The company no longer exists in 2024.
+The website domain is up for sale.

 Philosophy

 Factory Green aimed to take the environmental movement to a new generation of socially aware consumers, enabling them to live and wear the green lifestyle, and change the world through reducing their environmental impact.